To explore and use an API, simply:

 • Native OAuth Application-flow

-This contains general details about an API subscription including:
+This section contains general details about an API subscription including:

 • Subscription name - given by user